Rico Harris: Early life

-Harris was the first son born to Henry Harris, a former star forward for Idaho State who, after his college years in the mid-1970s, was playing in a semiprofessional league in Los Angeles when he met Margaret Fernandez, then 17.
-She gave birth to Rico, the first of the couple's four children, in 1977.
+Harris was the first born son of Henry Harris, a former star forward for Idaho State who, after his college years in the mid-1970s, was playing in a semiprofessional league in Los Angeles when he met the then 17 year old Margaret Fernandez.
+She eventually gave birth to Rico, the first of the couple's four children, in 1977.
 Afterwards they moved to Oregon, where Henry had been offered a job.

-Henry Harris was for most of the time a loving husband, but occasionally he would turn violent and abusive.
-They moved back to the Los Angeles area shortly afterwards, and had three more children.
+Most of the time Henry was a loving husband, but occasionally he became violent and abusive.
+The couple moved back to the Los Angeles area where they had three more children.
 Henry would often verbally and physically abuse his children, especially Rico.
-Despite that, Rico deeply craved his father's affection and approval into his adulthood.
+Despite that, Rico craved his father's affection and approval well into his adulthood.

-Margaret eventually left her husband, taking the children with her as she moved to Alhambra, the suburb where she had grown up.
+Eventually Margaret left her husband, taking their children with her when she moved to Alhambra, the suburb where she'd grown up.
 Rico often held the family together while Margaret worked full-time.
 Although she later said she felt her oldest son was "born to play basketball", by the age of 15 he had given it up despite his size, and was considering becoming an actor.
 To that end, he and a friend attended Hollywood High School, a long trip from their homes.

 After a year, Rico changed his mind about basketball and returned to the court.
 Despite the minimal contact he had had with his father since his parents' divorce, he used his father's Temple City address to enroll in high school there for his junior year.